Gradient Descent with Large Step Sizes: Chaos and Fractal Convergence Region: Simplified Matrix Factorization

-Theorem~\ref{thm:scalar-unreg} quantitatively measures chaos in gradient descent: the topological entropy is positive and is at least $\log 3$.
-This implies that, roughly, the number of distinct gradient descent trajectories of length $N$ grows at a rate of $3^N$ (further interpretation for topological entropy is provided in Appendix~\ref{app:entropy}).
+Theorem~\ref{thm:scalar-unreg} also quantitatively measures chaos in gradient descent in problem~\eqref{eq:scalar-fac}: the topological entropy is positive and is at least $\log 3$.
+Roughly speaking, the number of distinct gradient descent trajectories of length $N$ grows at a rate of $3^N$ (further interpretation for topological entropy is provided in Appendix~\ref{app:entropy}).
 Beyond entropy, another aspect of trajectory complexity is shown: gradient descent admits periodic orbits of any positive integer period.
-This property is closely related to Li-Yorke chaos and was shown for gradient descent in univariate loss functions \citep{kong2020stochasticity, chen2024from}.
-Note, the parameter space of problem~\eqref{eq:scalar-fac} has dimension $2d$ with $d\geq 1$.
+This is closely related to Li-Yorke chaos and was shown for gradient descent in univariate loss functions \citep{kong2020stochasticity, chen2024from}.

 While Theorem~\ref{thm:scalar-unreg} identifies the convergence region up to a measure-zero set, we now provide a complete description of the region.
-In Appendix~\ref{app:pre-unreg}, we showed that every minimizer with squared norm larger than $2/\eta$ is Lyapunov-unstable and that, the basins of attraction of unstable minimizers and of the saddle have measure zero.
-Note, by Theorem~\ref{thm:scalar-unreg}, these measure-zero basins intersect $\partial \mathcal{D}_\eta'$ in arbitrarily small neighborhoods and exhibit fractal structure (see left panel of Figure~\ref{fig:sec31}).
-The full convergence region $\mathcal{D}_\eta$ is then the union of the smooth domain $\mathcal{D}_\eta'$ and the basins of unstable minimizers, excluding the basin of with the saddle $(\boldsymbol{0},\boldsymbol{0})$ when $y\neq0$.
-We remark that, due to their zero measure, the basins of unstable minimizers and of the saddle cannot be easily detected by simulating training and were not been identified in prior work \citep{zhu2023understanding}.
-We visualize them with specialized techniques, with details provided in Appendix~\ref{app:experiment}.
+In Appendix~\ref{app:pre-unreg}, we show that every minimizer with squared norm larger than $2/\eta$ is Lyapunov-unstable and that the basins of attraction of unstable minimizers and of the saddle have measure zero.
+By Theorem~\ref{thm:scalar-unreg}, these measure-zero basins intersect $\partial \mathcal{D}_\eta'$ in arbitrarily small neighborhoods and exhibit fractal structure (see left panel of Figure~\ref{fig:sec31}).
+The full convergence region $\mathcal{D}_\eta$ is then the union of the smooth domain $\mathcal{D}_\eta'$ and the basins of unstable minimizers, excluding the basin of the saddle $(\boldsymbol{0},\boldsymbol{0})$ when $y\neq0$.

-Additional experiments are conducted for the distributional behavior of gradient descent.
-In the right panel of Figure~\ref{fig:sec31}, we evenly sampled $400^2$ initial values in a small neighborhood on $\partial \mathcal{D}'_\eta$ and ran gradient descent for problem~\eqref{eq:scalar-fac}.
-For initial values that converge, we report the distribution of the squared norm and imbalancedness of the converged minimizers, as well as the number of iterations for convergence (reaching a preset convergence criterion).
-Notice that as predicted the norms are bounded by $2/\eta$.
-Notably, even though the initial values are drawn from a very small neighborhood, the distributions have wide supports.
-This implies sensitivity to initialization not only at the point level but also \emph{at the distribution level}.
-Meanwhile, the distributions are not uniform, which means that gradient descent exhibits a form of distributional implicit bias under large step sizes.
-We leave a closer investigation of this interesting phenomenon to future work.